holochain/docs-pages/src/pages/get-started/index.md

 An entry type is a fundamental building block used to define the structure and validation rules for data within a distributed application.
 Each entry type corresponds to a specific kind of data that can be stored, shared, and validated within the application.

-!!! details Entry types and validation
+!!! dig-deeper Entry types and validation

 An entry type is just a label, an identifier for a certain type of data that your DNA deals with.
 But it serves as something to attach validation rules to in your integrity zome, and those rules are what give an entry type its meaning.
 They take the form of code in a function that gets called any time something is about to be stored, and because they're just code, they can validate all sorts of things.
 Here are a few key examples: